Birthstone information

 Three amazing gems to choose from...

 Well aren’t June babies spoilt for choice!
 Pearls – organic gems, cultured or natural, freshwater or saltwater, round or baroque – what’s not to love.
-Favoured by Cleopatra, nowadays we can choose from a variety of colours and from tiny keshi pearls to large, exotic Tahitian or South Sea.
-Many cultures associate pearls with the moon while in Europe they symbolise modesty, chastity and purity and were a traditional wedding day gift for a bride.
-Natural pearls are incredibly valuable today as they are so rare and Pierre Cartier traded a double strand of natural pearls for a mansion on Fifth Avenue in New York in 1917…
+Favoured by Cleopatra, nowadays we can choose from a variety of colours & from tiny keshi pearls to large, exotic Tahitian or South Sea.
+Many cultures associate pearls with the moon while in Europe they symbolise modesty, chastity & purity & were a traditional wedding day gift for a bride.
+Natural pearls are incredibly valuable today as they are so rare & Pierre Cartier traded a double strand of natural pearls for a mansion on Fifth Avenue in New York in 1917…

-As for alexandrite, the rare, expensive and very special green to red colour change variety of chrysoberyl sometimes described as “emerald by day, ruby by night”….
-Originally discovered in 1830 in the Ural Mountains of Russia and named for the young Alexander II, its red and green colours mirrored those of the Imperial Russian flag.
+As for alexandrite, the rare, expensive & very special green-to-red colour change variety of chrysoberyl sometimes described as “emerald by day, ruby by night”….
+Originally discovered in 1830 in the Ural Mountains of Russia & named for the young Alexander II, its red & green colours mirrored those of the Imperial Russian flag.
 Very occasionally a very rare one may be found that displays cat’s-eye (chatoyancy) as well… any June baby who is lucky enough to own one of those – wow that would be a birthday gift to beat them all!

 July - Ruby

-Rich and passionate - most expensive of gems...
+Rich & passionate - most expensive of gems...

-The red variety of corundum and second only to diamond in hardness, rubies are the most valuable variety of corundum and can command the highest price per carat of any coloured gemstone – lucky July babies!
+The red variety of corundum & second only to diamond in hardness, rubies are the most valuable variety of corundum & can command the highest price per carat of any coloured gemstone – lucky July babies!
 Traces of chromium within the crystal structure are responsible for the ruby’s colouration which can range from orangey to purplish red.
-Chromium is also responsible for its saturation of colour and any fluorescence which can also add to the intensity of their colour.
+Chromium is also responsible for its saturation of colour & any fluorescence which can also add to the intensity of their colour.

 The most famous rubies tend to be those from Burma (Myanmar), prized for their amazing colour which is due to the lack of iron in their makeup.
 They are also known for their strong fluorescence, even in sunlight, which can increase the intensity of their colour.